aijaz/blog/content/posts/2013/07/2013-07-16-a-list-of-url-schemes.markdown

----
 title: "A List of iOS URL Schemes"
 date: 2013-07-16 08:35
 comments: false
-Category:
-- Computers
+Category: Computers
-tags:
-- iOS
-- urls
-- urlSchemes
+Tags: iOS, urls, urlSchemes
----

 A handy wiki page that lists URL schemes being used by iOS apps is no longer being mantained.
 I